blockchyp/developer-docs/docs/index.rst

 ********************

 We hope for approval in life, but that doesn't always happen.
-BlockChyp has an extensible system for simulation adverse events like declines, partial authorizations, and other unexpected responses.
+BlockChyp has an extensible system for simulating adverse events like declines, partial authorizations, and other unexpected responses.

-BlockChyp supporst the following adverse event types:
+BlockChyp supports the following adverse event types:

 :decline: Authorization declined by the payment network.